jamesshore/ergotest/docs/automation_api.md

 If any of the _modulePaths_ fail to load, the remaining modules will still run.
 Each failed module will generate a failed [TestCaseResult](#testcaseresult).

-> **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

-Use [options](#testoptions) to provide configuration data to the tests and otherwise customize your test run.
+Use [options](#testoptions) to provide configuration data to` the tests and otherwise customize your test run, including providing setup modules with global before/after functions.

 [Back to top](#automation-api)